 - In “Select a model from the list”, choose “Google Chrome OS Flex” and, in the product option, choose “Chrome OS Flex (Developer-Unstable)”;

 - All data on the USB flash drive will be erased in this step.
-Then, click “Create Now” and wait while the extension creates a bootable USB stick with OS Flex built-in;
+Then, click “Create Now” and wait while the extension creates a bootable USB stick with OS Flex built in;

 - In the BIOS, go to the “Boot” option, change the order, and put the flash drive at the top of the list.
 Then save the settings and restart your computer.
-On Mac, select the bootable flash drive and press the Return.
+On Mac, select the bootable flash drive and press Return.

 Ready!
 Follow the on-screen instructions to install Chrome OS Flex on your computer.
 You can also use the operating system from the flash drive without installing it first to test its functions.